wp-plugins/jquery-archive-list-widget/readme.txt

 * There's a Javascript error caused by other plugin and it stops any further code execution, check your browser's logs to find the problem and deactivate the conflict plugin.
 * Your template doesn't have a wp_footer() function, this plugin requires this function to load JS code at the end of the website to improve speed.
 * You're using a plugin that removes Wordpress' jQuery version and inserts an old one.

+= I'm using custom permalinks, How can I change the links? =

+Currently there's no function in WP API for getting link for date archives when using custom permalinks.
+So, you'll need to modify/hack the source code to support your custom link structure, you can do this by changing the lines where I call **get_month_link** and **get_year_link**.

 = How I can send you a translation? =